DuncanRitchie/velut/plan.md

 - [x] Delete the /deexcellation page. <ins>Done 2025-08-18.</ins>
 - [x] Delete the `summary` collection, locally and in production. <ins>Done 2025-08-18.</ins>
 - [x] Evaluate whether the Excel file can be deprecated. <ins>File evaluated as obsolete 2025-07-13.
 To be fair, it’s been pretty much obsolete since 2022-10-09.</ins>
-- [ ] Continue adding words and going through issues.
-(I have several private Trello boards, including several for velut.)
+- [x] Continue adding words and going through issues.
+(I have several private Trello boards, including several for velut.) <ins>Done 2025-08-18.</ins>

 When all the steps above have been ticked and dated, I will delete this file (plan.md).